Fuel Accountability: The Foundation of Client Reporting in Offshore Operations

 Custody Transfer Verification

 Bunkering and transfer events are common points of uncertainty.
-FuelTrax supports verification of fuel received and transferred, helping reduce disputes around quantity and custody.
+Fueltrax supports verification of fuel received and transferred, helping reduce disputes around quantity and custody.

-Performance Context
+Operating Context

 Commercial Confidence

-FuelTrax helps operators move from fuel reporting to fuel accountability.
+Fueltrax helps operators move from fuel reporting to fuel accountability.

 Operational Takeaways